olcf/hands-on-with-frontier/challenges/Srun_Job_Launcher/README.md

 Open your submit.sl with `vi` or your favored text editor and make the change.

-Then submit your job with `sbatch submit.sl.
+Then submit your job with `sbatch submit.sl`.

 When your job is done, open the output file (looks like a variation of srun_myjob-397453.out) with 'vi' or a text editor.
 Does it look like this? :